RBEGamer/HACKATHON_STUTTGART_2018_POSTINGO/README.md

 # FEATUTRES
 * Automatic control of the Temperature,Humidity of the PostBox to store sensitive good like drugs and fresh food
 * Simple WebUI to show the state of the PostBox (count packages inside, temperature, humidity, weight)
-* Siimple WebUI to cre<ate package deliveries
+* Simple WebUI to cre<ate package deliveries

 # PARTS
 * RPI 3b - Control of the complete postbox